pawelfurman/pokedex/README.md

 `npm compodoc:serve` to run dev server `http://localhost:8080/` with documentation

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Remarks

 - Unit tests are added only for component and only for basic functionalities
 - E2E tests are added for a few essential paths which have to be covered in order to use application correctly
--   Documentation is in basic, auto-generated version
+- Documentation is in the very basic version, covers only the most important parts of application